 - Coordination of IRIS Training for users in the Knoxville area

-My IRIS Web
+IRIS Web Portal

-The My IRIS Web Portal is an entry point into a wide array of administrative functions.
+The IRIS Web Portal is an entry point into a wide array of administrative functions.
 It provides employees the ability to access Employee Self-Service for functions such as accessing pay statements, W-2s, and time reporting.
 It provides access for researchers to certify effort and access financial reports.
 It allows IRIS users to access a web interface for the IRIS system and provides a method for approving work items generated from IRIS.

 In addition to these functions that are supported by the IRIS Administrative support staff, there are a number of other systems that are accessed through My IRIS Web.